kartik-v/yii2-widgets/README.md

 * Set your upload action/route (defaults to form submit).
 Customize the Upload and Remove buttons.
 * Internationalization enabled for easy translation to various languages

+##### Future planned enhancements:

+* Drag and drop functionality
+* Realign/Rearrange the items in preview window
+* Better captioning for each file in the preview window
+* Support for previewing content other than image and text (e.g. HTML)

+The widget runs on all modern browsers supporting HTML5 File Inputs and File Processing API.
+For browser versions IE9 and below, this widget will gracefully degrade to normal HTML file input.
+The widget is vastly inspired by this [blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).

 #### ColorInput
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/colorinput)